Battle of Tora Bora: Greer statement

-A short time later, the Afghan military forces declared a ceasefire with al-Qaeda.
-In his 2008 book, Kill bin Laden, Fury described the following.
-His team planned to advance again on the al-Qaeda forces, but after the cease-fire, Afghan soldiers drew their weapons on the US soldiers.
-After 12 hours of negotiations, the Afghans stood down, but bin Laden and his bodyguards had left.
-Fury reports that his team intercepted and interpreted radio calls by bin Laden in the afternoon of December 13, 2001.
+Greer said his team planned to advance again on the al-Qaeda forces, but after the ceasefire, Afghan soldiers drew their weapons on the U.S. soldiers.
+After twelve hours of negotiations, the Afghans stood down, but bin Laden and his bodyguards had left.
+Greer reports that his team intercepted and interpreted radio calls by bin Laden in the afternoon of 13 December 2001.
 He said to his fighters, "the time is now, arm your women and children against the infidel."
-Then, after a few hours of bombing, bin Laden broke radio silence again, saying: "Our prayers were not answered.
+After a few hours of bombing, bin Laden broke his silence again, saying: "Our prayers were not answered.
 Times are dire and bad.
 We did not get support from the apostate nations who call themselves our Muslim brothers.
 Things might have been different."
-Fury said that bin Laden's final words to his fighters that night were "I'm sorry for getting you involved in this battle if you can no longer resist, you may surrender with my blessing."
+Greer said that bin Laden's final words to his fighters that night were: "I'm sorry for getting you involved in this battle, if you can no longer resist, you may surrender with my blessing."

-During his interview on 60 Minutes to discuss his book, Fury said that his team saw a group whom they believed to be bin Laden and his bodyguards entering a cave.
+Greer said that his team saw a group, whom they believed to be bin Laden and his bodyguards, entering a cave.
 The team called down several bombing attacks on the site, and believed that they had killed bin Laden.
-Six months later, US and Canadian forces returned and checked several caves in the area, finding remains of al-Qaeda fighters, but not of bin Laden.
-Fury thought that bin Laden was injured during the bombing of the cave, but was hidden, given medical care, and assisted out of the area into Pakistan by allied local Afghans.
+Six months later, U.S. and Canadian forces returned and checked several caves in the area, finding remains of al-Qaeda fighters, but not of bin Laden.
+Greer thought that bin Laden was injured during the bombing of the cave, but was hidden, given medical care, and assisted out of the area into Pakistan by allied local Afghans.

-Guantanamo captives' accounts of the battle

-U.S. authorities have justified the continued detention of several dozen Afghan Guantanamo captives by the suspicion they had participated in the battle of Tora Bora, had been present during the battle, or had passed through the area of the battle before or after it concluded, or helped Osama bin Laden to escape.

-In September 2007, Ayman Saeed Abdullah Batarfi, a Yemeni medical doctor held as an enemy combatant by the United States, was reported to have described the conditions during the battle: